On the new "escalation of violence" in Israel and Palestine

 ANA GARRALDA

-Those who have lived long periods of time in Jerusalem, a city as holy as it is devilish, tend to choke on the hackneyed concept of a "new spiral of violence" every time the murders of Palestinians or Israelis appear again in the summaries of the news on radio and television or in the pages of the international press.
+Those who have lived for long periods in Jerusalem, a city as holy as it is devilish, often find themselves stuck in the throat of the hackneyed concept of a "new spiral of violence" whenever the murders of Palestinians or Israelis once again appear in the summaries of news programmes on radio and television or in the pages of the international press.

 And it chokes them because in those few seconds of viewing images, or in the minutes it takes to read or listen to a chronicle, it is impossible to glimpse even a glimpse of the reality that millions of people live every day, every month, every year. of people who would never star in the news if it were not for the fact that violence or death has been around them.